jhdeov/ArmenianVerbs/complex_tenses/README.md

 # Complex tenses

 Most meanings are marked by adding a suffix to the verb.
 But some paradigm cells utilize periphrasis or clitics.
-The list of complexconstructions is taken from Boyacioglu 2010.
+The list of complex constructions is taken from Boyacioglu 2010.

 ## Types of complex-tense files